Back to guidesFuneral costs and pricing

 What is a professional service fee?

-A lump-sum charge covering the funeral director's labour, administration, overheads, and profit.
+A lump-sum charge covering the funeral director's labour, administration, and overheads.
 Often the largest single line item and rarely broken down further.
-At one premium provider, this fee was $5,210 on a $7,918 direct cremation (65.8% of the total).
+At one premium provider, this fee was $5,210 on a direct cremation listed from $8,883 (about 59% of the total: White Lady Pennant Hills, NSW, price disclosure, last verified 2026-07-03).

 A low advertised price that excludes mandatory third-party costs (crematorium fee, certificates, permits, transport).
 The real cost is $300 to $1,000+ higher.
 The ACCC has issued infringement notices for this practice.